 - The school offers a variety of online undergraduate and graduate courses.

-- The school includes a number of centers and institutes that focus on specific research areas and offer additional continuing education programs and outreach support.
-Some examples are the Center for Women and Work and the Center for Management Development.
+- The school includes a number of centers and institutes, such as the Center for Women and Work, that focus on specific research areas and offer additional continuing education programs and outreach support.